akaterra/apidog/readme.md

 Defines chapter.
 Can be used to split doc blocks between multiple namespaces.

+* @html template shows the chapter on a separate page.
+* @openapi, @asyncapi use only first chapter or allow to generate multiple schema files.

 If **@apiDefine** declares definition with the same name also includes its title and description.

 ##### @apiContentType